base-link/base/text/link-text.md

 #60n123
 ```

-### Nest
+### Knit

-A nest is a selector, which is a digging down into terms.
+A knit is a selector, which is a digging down into terms.
 They look like
 paths, but they are really diving down into terms, if you think of it
 that way.